top of page

 image.png

-Description: Small fast growing deciduous tree easily identifiable by their seed pods.
+Description: Small, fast-growing deciduous tree easily identified by its seed pods.
 Bright pink/red flowers bloom in early spring, quickly giving way to dull green leaves.

 bottom of page